midoelhawy/ripe-and-apnic-db-ip-parser/README.md

 ### Releases:

-*You will find all db(sql,mmdb) in the repository realse section , so you need to use the repo only if you need to coastumize somthing*
+*You will find all db(sql,mmdb) in the repository release section , do you need to use the repo only if you need to coastumize something*

 #### Download latest DB's